br-automation-community/trak-basis/README.md

 - Supports **absolute positioning** and **velocity commands**.
 - Allows external commands to be triggered in a centralized way through a shared interface structure.
 - Handles collective halts and coordinated movement restarts.
+- **Velocity Override**: Scales shuttle velocity by a percentage without changing the configured `Speed`, applied continuously while the assembly is powered on.

 ### 4. Diagnostics & Error Handling
 - Automatically detects and categorizes assembly, segment, or shuttle errors.